jorgensenray/PWM_Sprayer_Teensy_code/README.md

 # PWM_Sprayer_Teensy_code

 Thanks to Matt Elias for the class structured AOG machine code  https://github.com/m-elias/AOG-Machine.
-I just laid the PWM to it.
+I just added the PWM to it.
 Also thanks to whiterose on the AOG forum for the help with curcuits for the PWM driver board.

 A working, cost effective PWM sprayer.
 This is a companion app to Ag Open GPS.
 To learn more https://discourse.agopengps.com/  Communication is via UDP between this app and the teensy 4.1.